jguillen15/jguillen15.github.io/content/blog/third-entry/index.md

 ## Overview

-SBOL is a free and open-source standard for the representation of biological designs.
-The SBOL standard was developed by the synthetic biology community to create a standardized format for the electronic exchange of information on the structural and functional aspects of biological designs.
+The complexity scores calculator SBOL utility uses the SBOL standard as a way to stored the computed values.
+Let's break down what the code does:

+- The script communicates with the Integrated DNA Technologies (IDT) API to calculate the complexity scores of sequences.

 ![Integrated DNA Technologies (IDT)](IDT_logo.png)